algolia/algoliasearch-client-cmd/README.md

  * Answer body
  * SHA1 ID of entry

-We keep a trace of the last 1000 API calls, you can navigate into them using the offset/length parameter:
+You can retrieve log of your last 1000 API calls and you can navigate into them using the offset/length parameter:
  * ***offset***: Specify the first entry to retrieve (0-based, 0 is the most recent log entry).
 Default to 0.
  * ***length***: Specify the maximum number of entries to retrieve starting at offset.
 Default to 10.
 Maximum allowed value: 1000.